+DECEMBER 31, 2000

+HISTORICAL PRO FORMA AS ADJUSTED

+(IN MI LLIONS)

+COMBINED BALANCE SHEET DATA:

-Working capital \$ 127.9 \$
+Working capital \$ 127.9 \$ 103.5

-Total assets 1,373.7
+Total assets 1,373.7 1,373.7

-Total long-term debt
+Total long-term debt 250.0

-Stockholder's equity 642.0
+Stockholder's equity 642.0 367.6

-- (1) EBITDA consists of income from continuing operations before interest and income taxes plus depreciation of property, plant and equipment and amortization of other long-term assets, primarily intangibles of acquired companies.
-EBITDA is not a measure of financial performance under generally accepted accounting principles.
+- (1) Our historical capital structure is not indicative of our prospective capital structure and, accordingly, historical earnings per share information has not been presented.
+Pro forma unaudited as adjusted diluted earnings per common share from continuing operations is computed using unaudited pro forma as adjusted income from continuing operations divided by 65,117,249, which for pro forma diluted earnings per share purposes is the assumed number of shares of our common stock outstanding after this offering.
+This share amount is calculated assuming that (a) prior to the offering 53,505,000 shares of our common stock are outstanding, (b) 11,050,000 shares are sold in this offering and (c) the pro forma dilutive effect of our restricted stock to be issued to our employees in replacement of FMC Corporation restricted stock is 562,249 shares, calculated based on the weighted average number of shares of FMC Corporation restricted stock outstanding at any time during 2000 and vesting prior to January 1, 2003 and using FMC Corporation's average 2000 stock price and our assumed offering price of \$20.00 per share. - (2) EBITDA from continuing operations consists of income from continuing operations before interest and income taxes plus depreciation of property, plant and equipment and amortization of other long-term assets, primarily intangibles of acquired companies.
+EBITDA from continuing operations is not a measure of financial performance under generally accepted accounting principles.
 You should not consider it in isolation from, or as a substitute for, net income or cash flow measures prepared in accordance with generally accepted accounting principles or as a measure of profitability or liquidity.
-Additionally, our EBITDA calculation may not be comparable to other similarly titled measures of other companies.
-We have included EBITDA as a supplemental disclosure because it may provide useful information regarding our ability to service debt and to fund capital expenditures. - (2) Order backlog is calculated as the estimated sales value of unfilled, confirmed customer orders at the reporting date. - (3) Average segment operating capital employed is a two-point average of segment operating capital employed as of the beginning and end of the year.
+Additionally, our EBITDA from continuing operations calculation may not be comparable to other similarly titled measures of other companies.
+We have included EBITDA from continuing operations as a supplemental disclosure because it may provide useful information regarding our ability to service debt and to fund capital expenditures.
+Our ability to service debt and fund capital expenditures in the future, however, may be affected by other operating or legal requirements. - (3) Order backlog is calculated as the estimated sales value of unfilled, confirmed customer orders at the reporting date. - (4) Average segment operating capital employed is a two-point average of segment operating capital employed as of the beginning and end of the year.
 Segment operating capital employed represents segment assets less segment liabilities.
 Segment assets exclude corporate and other assets, which are principally cash equivalents, last-in, first-out inventory reserves, deferred income tax benefits, intercompany eliminations, property, plant and equipment not attributable to a specific segment and credits relating to the sale of receivables.
 Segment liabilities exclude substantially all debt, income taxes, pension and other postretirement benefit liabilities, restructuring reserves, intercompany eliminations, reserves for discontinued operations and deferred gains on the sale and leaseback of equipment.
 Average segment operating capital employed is not a measure of financial position under generally accepted accounting principles.
 You should not consider it in isolation from, or as a substitute for, stockholder's equity prepared in accordance with generally accepted accounting principles or as a measure of financial position.
 Our management views average segment operating capital employed as a primary measure of segment capital.